carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 ### What this pattern is not

 The main target of this pattern is to separate concerns.
 On one side we decouple the concrete artefact that will give us the data.
 Then there is the layout, then the validation and manipulation of the fields, then the resulting objects construction.
-How these objects are consumed by the system is out of the scope.
+How these objects are consumed by the system is outside the scope.

 No business logic should be found in the components described in this post.
 The layout is not responsible for interpreting the relations between the data.
 For example, if some columns are related, if for some reason some operation should be applied between two cells in a row, it must be done elsewhere.
 If the rows must be grouped by some criteria, it is someone else who should be in charge of that.